 Here’s another couple, whose names have escaped me, but who we met in April or May.
 They’re from Montreal and are full of joy.
 It was so fun to run into them again.

-For the last week or so we’ve been connecting with Scott, who I’ve trail named, Blue Eyes.
+For the last week or so we’ve been connecting with Scott, who I’ve trail named, Blue Eyes, but who has collected the name Flap Jack.
 And we also recently met Dickey Bird, who’s a thru hiker from way back!

 There are so many people we meet and whose company we enjoy for however long we travel together.
 There are so many of you who comment on here and who journey along with us.
 It’s really encouraging how you reach out to us and we truly love to read your comments!